-There are three types of space requests that can be submitted: Simple Meeting, Course Breakout, and Event.
-They are very different and some require different levels of access in 25Live.
-Read more below to learn about the differences.
+There are three types of space requests that can be submitted in 25Live: Simple Meeting, Course Breakout, and Event.
+There are important differences and some require different levels of access.

 Definition: internal use of campus conference rooms, classrooms, computer classrooms and/or breakout rooms, which occurs during building hours and does not require support from any campus department.

-- Services from support departments are not required (e.g. additional custodial cleaning, video recordings, special furniture setup)
+No support services are required (e.g. custodial cleaning, A/V setup or recordings, special furniture setup, extra security)

 You may request to use classrooms, breakout rooms, and computer classrooms for your simple meetings; these spaces are subject to the quarterly scheduling timelines and will require approval from the space scheduler before use.
-Spaces that you may self-reserve instantly (i.e.no scheduler approval needed) include ADMCWCG322, ADMCWCG405, CAR401, CP303, JOY201, MAT104, MDS312, PNK212, SCI104, TPS110, UWY103, UWY 105, and UWY 307.
+Spaces that you may self-reserve instantly (i.e.no scheduler approval needed) include WCG 322, WCG 405, CP 303, JOY 201, MAT 104, MDS 312, PNK 212, SCI 104, TPS 110, UWY 103, UWY 105, and UWY 307.

 Definition: internal use of campus conference rooms, classrooms, computer classrooms, and/or breakout rooms, which occurs during building hours and does not require support from any campus department.
 Activity is tied to a University course.